MozillaSecurity/FuzzManager/README.md

 `python manage.py runserver`

-For a production setup, see the next section about Apache+WSGI.
+For a production setup, see the docker-compose.yml for an example of the processes required.

-### Using Apache+WSGI for a production setup

-To properly run FuzzManager in a production setup, using Apache+WSGI is the recommended way.

-In the `examples/apache2/` directory you'll find an example vhost file that shows you how to run FuzzManager in an Apache+WSGI setup.
-You should adjust the configuration to use HTTPs if you don't plan to use any sort of TLS load balancer in front of it.

 ### Getting/Creating the authentication token for clients